-- 5. Fundraisers: We may have fundraisers, based on the need to help supplement the costs of the daily operation of the Co-op.
+- 3. Housekeeping: These days are scheduled once a semester and involve a cleaning assignment for the last 30 minutes of class or another duty as specified by the teacher (for example, cleaning toys or dress-up clothes). - 4.
+Credits: Each parent earns three credits per semester by completing odd jobs such as cutting out crafts projects, purchasing supplies or small items, or making play dough. - 5.
+Volunteer Orientation: It is a mandatory state regulation that all parents are informed of important procedures to follow as a volunteer.
+The room parent provides a statemandated checklist to each parent on the first day of school and reviews all procedures at that time.
+Each parent who volunteers in the classroom must sign the checklist form; this also applies to relatives who may volunteer in the classroom. - 6.
+Fundraisers: We may have fundraisers, based on the need to help supplement the costs of the daily operation of the Co-op.
 Participation in fundraisers is strictly voluntary.
 Past fundraisers include Chick-Fil-A night, Panera Night, and Scholastic Book sales.
-All help is sincerely appreciated. - 6.
+All help is sincerely appreciated. - 7.
 Advertising: In fairness to all parents, we do not permit advertising on the bulletin boards and/or solicitation to parents to participate in fundraising parties that financially benefit other parents (for example, Pampered Chef parties, jewelry parties, Southern Living parties, etc.) Any parent can advertise in our newsletter at the following rates: \$20 per newsletter ad, or \$50 for the year.
-The copy-ready ad, along with payment for that ad, should be submitted to the Co-op secretary for inclusion in the next newsletter. - 7.
+The copy-ready ad, along with payment for that ad, should be submitted to the Co-op secretary for inclusion in the next newsletter. - 8.
 Field Trips: Field trips for our 4's program are offered throughout the year, usually two in the fall and one in the spring, as well as one or two in-house events.
 Parents are responsible for transporting and accompanying their child on these trips, or for arranging for someone to transport and accompany the child.
 The Co-op is unable to provide transportation because the cost is too prohibitive.
 Parents must complete and return permission slips for their child to attend the field trips.
 Sufficient notice is given to the parents for the dates of the field trips.
 The 3's program does not participate in any field trips.